gabrnunes/chuvis.co/wp-content/plugins/wp-ulike/readme.txt

 =  Is WP ULike safe? =
 We are a professional and international team called TechnoWich that uses the latest coding and design methods in projects.

-Our WP ULike project has been able to attract more than 50,000 active users in the last few years and has a high score in the WordPress repository.
+Our WP ULike project has been able to attract more than 60,000 active users in the last few years and has a high score in the WordPress repository.
 All functions of this plugin are documented and you can follow its development process on Github.

 =  Does WP ULike run on Apache, Nginx, LiteSpeed, etc? = Yes, WP ULike is compatible with Apache, Nginx, Microsoft IIS et LiteSpeed web servers.

 == Changelog ==

+= 4.5.9 =
+* Improved: Compatibility with WordPress 5.9 applied.
+* Updated: Options panel framework.
+* Fixed: Minor bug fixes.

+= 4.5.8 =
+* Fixed: Minor bug fixes.

+= 4.5.7.1 =
+* Fixed: Meta table issues.

+= 4.5.7 =
+* Added: Animated Clapping Template.
+[PRO]
+* Added: New option to limit the number of votes that can be submitted by a user. (only for no-limit logging method)
+* Added: An option to change the permalink structure of user profiles.
+[PRO]
+* Improved: Installed composer packages.
+* Improved: Guest client identifies method.
+* Improved: Database structures.
+* Fixed: Options panel framework issues with Bitnami.
+* Fixed: Minor bug fixes.

+= 4.5.6 =
+* Added: New option to set blacklist validation.
+* Improved: Client address detection methods.
+* Fixed: Minor bug fixes.

+= 4.5.5 =
+* Added: New option to set cookie expire time.
+* Added: Button alignment option in customizer panel.
+* Added: New option to enable counter value on admin comment columns with sorting capability.
+* Updated: Making admin banners smaller.
+* Updated: Options panel framework.
+* Fixed: Minor bug fixes.

+= 4.5.4 =
+* Improved: Compatibility with WordPress 5.8 applied.
+* Fixed: Minor bug fixes and performance improvements.

+= 4.5.3 =
+* Fixed: Reported JS counter issues.

+= 4.5.2 =
+* Fixed: JS conflict issue with buddypress activity stream.

+= 4.5.1 =
+* Updated: Display counter and likers list by DOM insertion to prevent post excerpt issues.
+* Updated: Add interval time support on counter shortcode.
+* Updated: Options panel framework.
+* Fixed: widget issues on "Last Posts Liked By User" functionality.
+* Fixed: Minor bug fixes and performance improvements.

+= 4.5.0 =
+* Added: Local avatar controller with revolutionary file uploader.
+[PRO]
+* Updated: Toast messages styles.
+* Updated: Add new hooks for developers.
+* Fixed: An issue with CTA catch message.
+* Fixed: Minor bug fixes and performance improvements.

+= 4.4.9 =
+* Updated: About page documents.
+* Fixed: BuddyPress notification issue.
+* Fixed: Issue with some deprecated function.
+* Fixed: Cached nonce issue inside CTA process.

+= 4.4.8 =
+* Added: New modern "pile + modal" template for likers box.
+[PRO]
+* Added: Auto display option for standard attachments.
+[PRO]
+* Added: New option to filter buddypress user notifications.
+* Fixed: An issue with top posts query.

+= 4.4.7 =
+* Improved: Some old functionalities.
+* Improved: Compatibility with WordPress 5.7 applied.
+* Fixed: Some major issues.

+= 4.4.6 =
+* Added: Social share buttons generator. (+ auto display functionality) [PRO]
+* Added: New customizer options for social share, profile, login & register forms.
+[PRO]
+* Added: Compatibility with WPML plugin.
+[PRO]
+* Updated: myCred functionalities.
+* Fixed: Some major issues.

 = 4.4.5 =
 * Added: New popover template for likers box.